-Representation of women on the Board is one of the factors taken into consideration by the CGNC in the selection process for new Board members.
+Representation of women on the Board of Directors is one of the factors taken into consideration by the CGNC in the selection process for new members of the Board of Directors.
 This consideration is assessed yearly by the CGNC when evaluating the Corporation's corporate governance practices compared to best practices.
 The CGNC has emphasized recruiting women in recent years in the mandates it has given to search firms and by identifying candidates who are women in its selection process.
-In 2020, women represented 36% of the Board composition.
+In 2021, women represented 40% of the Board of Directors' composition, exceeding the target.

-The Board adopted a Board Diversity Policy which is described on page 20 of this Circular.
+The Board adopted a Board Diversity Policy which is described on page 19 of this Circular.